wistia/wistia-open-docs/_posts/2012-07-02-public-analytics.md

+---
-# Public & Embedded Analytics
+title: Public & Embedded Analytics
+category: Analytics
+---

 ## How do I view the statistics for my embedded videos?